prestwick/systemlink-migration-sandbox/README.md

 ```

 ## Tests and CI
 By and large tests should be agnostic to a particular service, and use the `test_service` in `slmigrate/test/test_constants.py` whenever possible.
-Please note that constants in `test_constants.py` are not used directly and instead overwrite analogous constants in `constants.py`.
-This allows functions to be tested more directly and not contain conditional logic for test case, which in turn allows test to be run on a CI without SystemLink installed.

 All tests must pass and all code pass `flake8` linting before new code to be checked into `master`.